Shen-tokyomed/Breast_AI_CFLCM_tool/README.md

 ![image](https://user-images.githubusercontent.com/122850292/213120472-138969cb-f840-4111-9343-2d611008de19.jpg)

 ## Input data format
-The input data format is shown below.
+The input data for this tool is CSV data output by Cellprofiler.
-Please refer `/sample/1.CSV`to confirm the input data sample.
+Please refer `/sample/1.CSV` to confirm the input data sample.

+*Addition information:
+The recommended settings for the analysis modules of the pipeline of Cellprofiler is:
+1. LoadImages
+2. ColorToGray
+3. IndentifyPrimaryObjects
+4. MeasureObjectSizeShape
+5. MeasureTexture
+6. MeasureObjectRadialDistribution
+7. ExportToDatabase

+The output format is shown below:
 <table>
    <tr>
       <td></td>